acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * As soon as the time of the shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
-* DPA-A shutdowns also require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
+* Prepare a CAP to power back on the DPA-A and bring it up for review.
+DPA-A shutdowns also require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
+If *Chandra* is heading into the radiation belts, it may be necessary to also issue a ``WSVIDALLDN`` command to power off the video boards.
+* Execute the CAP at the next available comm.
+Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.

 Impacts
 -------